-Subsequent to the administrative review, the director of athletics or his/her designee will decide on a disciplinary sanction.
-Sanctions for violation of the Student-Athlete Conduct Code may include any one or more of the following:
+Subsequent to the administrative review, the director of athletics or his/her administrative designee will determine which disciplinary sanction(s) will be imposed.
+Sanctions may include the following:

 - Reprimand: The student-athlete is warned in writing that further misconduct may result in more severe disciplinary sanctions.
 The student-athlete may also be restricted from specific activities and/or have other conditions imposed. - Suspension: Separation of the student-athlete from the team for any or all activities for a specified period of time - Dismissal: Permanent separation of the student-athlete from the team and intercollegiate athletics at the University.
 Dismissal may also ultimately include the withdrawal of the student-athlete's athletic scholarship by the University Scholarship and Financial Aid Committee.